Sizzling in the sun (we hope)!

 Get rid of diseased and dead foliage around your vegetable crops to stop pests and diseases spreading.

-Cutting back the foliage and stems of herbaceous plants that have already died back (e.g. Dicentra) is starting to be a priority.
+Cut back the foliage and stems of herbaceous plants that have already died back (e.g. bleeding heart).

 Prune climbing and rambling roses that do not repeat flower or produce attractive hips, once the flowers have finished.

 Collect and store seed of hardy annuals and perennials for sowing later in the autumn.
 Good plants to try include Calendula, Nigella, Cerinthe, Papaver, Aquilegia and hardy Geranium.

 If you do no other August gardening jobs, thoroughly soak drought-stressed plants and shrubs, especially newly planted ones.
 Use grey, recycled or stored rainwater wherever possible.

 Top up water where necessary in ponds and water features.
 Aerate the water in hot sticky weather by leaving fountains on overnight.
 Continue to remove blanket weed and duckweed using a net or rake.

 Keep early flowering shrubs such as Camellia and Rhododendron well watered during dry periods to make sure good flower bud initiation.